BunmiOlakanmi/Data_Engineering_Analysis/README.md

-# sql-challenge
+# Employee Database: Data Engineering and Analysis

-This challenge is divided into two sections : data engineering and data analysis.
+This project is divided into two sections : data engineering and data analysis.

 ### Data Engineering